 With a hardwood maple or rift walnut base (sustainably sourced, of course), and an acrylic platter for speed consistency and improved acoustics, this turntable is as stylish as it is functional.

 It features the award-winning Ortofon 2M Red cartridge and a cue lever (used to cue records) to provide an easy tonearm operation.

-It has an external two-speed belt drive to reduce motor noise and ensure speed consistency (33/45 RPM), and a precision gimbal tonearm.
+It has an external two-speed belt drive to reduce motor noise and ensure speed consistency (33/45 RPM) and a precision gimbal tonearm.
 It also has a built-in Pluto Phono Preamp – essential for Sonos compatibility.

 Rega Planar 1 Plus

 Rega is well-renowned among audiophiles for its exceptional design and sound quality.
-The name pops up on many top turntable lists, and for good reason, particularly when it comes to pairing a turntable with Sonos speakers.
+The name pops up on many top turntable lists, and for a good reason, particularly when it comes to pairing a turntable with Sonos speakers.

 For those that aren’t familiar with Rega, it is a British company that has grown from a small side project in the 1970s to a global brand with a reputation for manufacturing great audio products.

 Check out the Rega Planar 1 Plus at Amazon